scikit-learn/enhancement_proposals/slep016/proposal.rst

-The current distribution and grid values will be stored in a private attribute on the estimator, and ``get_grid`` may simply return this value, or an empty dict if undefined, while ``get_distribution`` will combine the stored attribute with ``get_grid`` values.
+The current distribution and grid values will be stored in a private attribute on the estimator, and ``get_grid`` may simply return this value, or an empty dict if undefined, while ``get_distribution`` will combine the stored parameter distributions with ``get_grid`` values.
 The attribute will be undefined by default upon construction of the estimator.

-Parameter spaces should be copied in clone, so that a user can overwrite only one parameter's space without redefining everything.
+Parameter spaces should be copied in :ojb:`sklearn.base.clone`, so that a user can overwrite only one parameter's space without redefining everything.
 To facilitate this (in the absence of a polymorphic implementation of clone), we might need to store the candidate grids and distributions in a known instance attribute, or use a combination of `get_grid`, `get_distribution`, `get_params` and `set_grid`, `set_distribution` etc. to perform `clone`.

-Search estimators in `sklearn.model_selection` will be updated such that the required `param_grid` and `param_distributions` parameters will now default to 'extract'.
-The 'extract' value instructs the search estimator to construct a complete search space from the provided estimator's `get_grid` (or `get_distribution`) return value together with `get_params`.
+Search estimators in `sklearn.model_selection` will be updated such that the currently required `param_grid` and `param_distributions` parameters will now default to 'extract'.
+The 'extract' value instructs the search estimator to construct a complete search space from the provided estimator's `get_grid` (respectively, `get_distribution`) return value together with `get_params`.
 It recursively calls `get_grid` (and `get_distribution`) on any parametrized objects (i.e. those with `get_params`) with this method that are descendent